 That said, if a UTI was not quickly resolving with these methods, I would absolutely go see my doctor to make sure the infection doesn’t move into the kidneys.
 Because I have the MTHFR gene mutation certain antibiotics are contraindicated for me, so I have a list of ones to request ready just in case.

-Fortunately, I’ve used the remedies below and that hasn’t been necessary!
+Fortunately, using remedies below that hasn’t been necessary!

 Natural Home Remedies for UTI’s ^

 1. Drink More Water

-So this one is not rocket science, but no list of UTI remedies is complete without it.
+This one is not rocket science, but no list of UTI remedies is complete without it.
 According to the U.S. Department of Health and Human Services, “Drinking lots of fluid can help flush bacteria from your system.
 Water is best.
 Most people should try for six to eight, 8-ounce glasses a day.”
-I would personally shoot for a bit more – do what works for you. (source)
+(1)

 When E. coli moves into the urinary tract, it grabs onto the bladder wall with sticky “fingers” called fimbria.
 D-mannose – a naturally occurring sugar that is found in cranberries, blueberries and other fruits – is thought to help dislodge it by coating the fingers and disrupting attachment, thus allowing the bacteria to be flushed out.
 Chris Kresser, LAc, calls it “far the most effective supplement for both treatment and prevention of UTIs.”
 Here’s what else he has to say: